Allen Knight - ChairBladder Cancer Patient

 She currently sits on an international nursing board (EAUN) as a UK representative, in order to standardise current practice and care for patients across Europe.

-Senior Research Fellow, The Institute of Cancer & Genomic Sciences, University of Birmingham
+Professor of Urothelial Cancer Research, Director - Bladder Cancer Research Centre, Institute of Cancer & Genomic Sciences, University of Birmingham

 He has an interest in all aspects of bladder cancer, from optical technologies and endoscopic surgical techniques to biomarker discovery and molecular pathways.
 His particular interests are narrow band imaging cystoscopy, urinary biomarkers, and genomics, and he has a track record of publication in these specific areas.